WHYAMERICASUCKS.COM

 FDA's FY 2023 pesticide residue monitoring report says the agency tested 224 animal-food samples for 781 different pesticides and selected industrial compounds.
 That alone should end the fantasy that pesticide exposure is somehow outside the pet-food story.

-The same report says most sampled animal food was compliant with federal residue rules, which is important context.
-The public point is not to fake a poisoning panic.
-It is to acknowledge that residues, tolerances, and storage chemistry are part of the system.
+The same report says most sampled animal food was compliant with federal residue rules.
+Residues, tolerances, and storage chemistry are still part of the system.

 Contamination findings are not hypothetical either